B a c k / N e c k

 - Can be trial and error and involve combination of below.

-- Use of home based stretches and exercises e.g. Exercise section on www.spine-health.com (if symptoms ongoing for more than a few weeks it is recommended to visit a healthcare professional for assessment and supervision)
+- Use of home based stretches and exercises e.g. Exercise section on www.spine-health.com or healthline.com/health/lower-back-stretches (if symptoms ongoing for more than a few weeks it is recommended to visit a healthcare professional for assessment and supervision)

 - Relative rest from temporary activity avoidance of aggravating activities